marcelropos/HM-DiscordBot/Bot.md

 * Remap study group - subject links
 * Assign students to their default subject roles
 * Enable back commands and disable itself

-TODO: Add way to handle Alumni and IF7+ students

 ### En/Disable Command